hujhax/austin-improv-wiki/Troupes/Instant of Hazard.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>"...in this instant of hazard, can a different meaning appear?" -Peter Brook, The Empty Space</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> "...in this instant of hazard, can a different meaning appear?" -Peter Brook, The Empty Space
+>
+>

-<p>Milo Smith and Valerie Ward explore alternating moments of tension and release, calm and chaos, aggression and connection.</p>
+> Milo Smith and Valerie Ward explore alternating moments of tension and release, calm and chaos, aggression and connection.
+>
+>

-<p>Organic transitions create a collage of scenes with a strong thematic drive.</p>
+> Organic transitions create a collage of scenes with a strong thematic drive.
+>
+>

-<p>Instant of Hazard seeks to explore the depths of possibility in improv.</p>
+> Instant of Hazard seeks to explore the depths of possibility in improv.
+>
+>

-<p>And there are jokes.</p></blockquote>
+> And there are jokes.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>It's a duo with organic and dramatic elements.</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> It's a duo with organic and dramatic elements.
+>
+>

-<p>Think Scram meets Cook County Social Club.</p>
+> Think Scram meets Cook County Social Club.
+>
+>

-<p>We think and talk and do a lot about improv and theory, and are constantly trying out new stuff.</p></blockquote>
+> We think and talk and do a lot about improv and theory, and are constantly trying out new stuff.

 ## Media
 ### Videos